School Trips to Vienna

 Bratislava, the capital of Slovakia, is set along the Danube River by the border with Austria and Hungary.
 The pedestrian- only, 18th-century old town is known for its lively bars and cafes.
 Perched atop a hill, the reconstructed Bratislava Castle overlooks the old town and the Danube.

-December is a great time to visit Vienna which has a wonderful atmosphere at this time of year.
+December is a great time to visit Vienna which has a wonderful atmosphere at this time of the year.
 The lovingly designed and decorated market stalls located along the many narrow alleyways offer beautiful Christmas gifts while the smells of seasonal treats fill the air.

 The Palace is one of the most exquisite Baroque structures in the world, consisting of two palaces (Upper and Lower Belvedere).
 The Upper Belvedere, shows Austrian and international art from the last two centuries: It contains prominent works of the French impressionists, and the most important pain?ngs of the Viennese Biedermeier era.